UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

 - Isolated environments lets you create separate workspaces for different versions of Python and/or different versions of packages.
 - You can activate and deactivate them one at a time, and work as if the other workspace does not exist.

-There are different tools for creating an isolated environement, but they all have some things in common.
+There are different tools for creating an isolated environment, but they all have some things in common.
 At both UPPMAX and HPC2N the workflow is:

 - You load the Python module you will be using, as well as any site-installed package modules (requires the ``--system-site-packages`` option)
 - You create the isolated environment with something like venv, virtualenv, or conda